-Merger and winding-up support for charities
+Charity mergers and winding-up support

 Charity mergers include a range of legal and practical issues.
 There are very many charitable organisations, and both small and large have good reasons for considering combining to maximise their charitable impact.

 Other charities may have reached the end of their useful life and want to manage the process of winding-up and dissolving the organisation.
 Our team of highly experienced charity merger lawyers can assist on all aspects of a merger or winding-up process.

 Main issues to consider:

-- Types of merger – the process will be determined by the outcome sought; a new charity may be formed to take the assets of two existing charities; one may dissolve and pass its assets to another; one charity may become a subsidiary of another
+- Type of merger – the process will be determined by the outcome sought; a new charity may be formed to take the assets of two existing charities; one may dissolve and pass its assets to another; one charity may become a subsidiary of another

 - Charitable objects – a charity must always act within the terms of its objects.
 It is important for charities that are combining to have compatible objects; if they differ, then the objects will need to be amended